Androsh7/Powershell_Keylogger/README.md

 ```
 This command does not require elevated permissions

+To run this as a job or in the background append the `-windowstyle hidden` argument to the previous command

 # Interpreting Output

 Later functional version may do this automatically, but for now here is the output table